Frequently Asked Questions#

 Here X is the keys you press on the keyboard.
 So for example ctrl+shift+1.

 How do I change the colors in a running kitty instance?#

 The easiest way to do it is to use the themes kitten, to choose a new color theme.
 Simply run:

 And choose your theme from the list.

-Additionally, You can use the OSC terminal escape codes to set colors or you can define keyboard shortcuts to set colors, for example:
+You can also define keyboard shortcuts to set colors, for example:

 map f1 set_colors --configured /path/to/some/config/file/colors.conf